Rihab Taha: Background

-Born in 1957, and a graduate of the University of Baghdad, Taha received her Ph.D in plant toxins from the University of East Anglia's School of Biological Sciences in Norwich, which she attended from 1980 to 1984.
+Born in 1957, and a graduate of the University of Baghdad, Taha received her Ph.D. in plant toxins from the University of East Anglia's School of Biological Sciences in Norwich, which she attended from 1980 to 1984.
 She published two articles on her research, co-authored by her supervisor John Turner, once the head of the School of Biological Sciences.
 In 1984, "Contribution of tabtoxin to the pathogenicity of Pseudomonas syringae pv. tabac" was published in Physiological Plant Pathology (25, 55-69) and "Effect of tabtoxin on nitrogen metabolism" by J.G.
 Turner, R.R.
 Taha & J.M.
 Debbage was published in Physiologia Plantarum in 1986 (67, 649-653).

-Taha is married to the British-educated General Amir Mohammad Rashid al-Ubaidi, the former Iraqi oil minister and director of Iraq's Military Industrial Corporation, which was responsible for Saddam's advanced weapons programs.
-Taha met General Rashid, who has a Ph.D in engineering from the University of Birmingham, when they were both invited to New York City for a meeting with the United Nations Special Commission (UNSCOM) in 1993.
-At the time, Taha was in her late 30s, unmarried and without children, a highly unusual situation for an Arab woman.
-Already married with a six-year-old son, General Rashid took Taha as his second wife when they returned to Baghdad.
+Taha is married to the British-educated General Amer Mohammad Rashid, the former Iraqi oil minister and director of Iraq's Military Industrial Corporation, which was responsible for Saddam's advanced weapons programs.
+Taha met General Rashid, who has a Ph.D. in engineering from the University of Birmingham, when they were both invited to New York City for a meeting with the United Nations Special Commission (UNSCOM) in 1993.

 In 1997, Saddam Hussein awarded Taha a medal of scientific achievement and, prior to the 2003 war on Iraq, broadcasts were aired showing Taha and Saddam sitting next to each other.
-On 12 May 2003, the U.S. government announced that Taha had surrendered to coalition forces.
+On 10 May 2003, the U.S. government announced that Taha had surrendered to coalition forces.